NamXH/xamarin-forms-samples/README.md

-Good example of MVVM pattern!!!
+EmployeeDirectory is a good example of MVVM pattern!!!

 Xamarin.Forms Samples
 =====================